ndom91/netcat-comments/README.md

 $ nc localhost 5000
 ```

-In this netcat process you can then send and receive messages by simply entering your message and pressing <kbd>Enter</kbd>.
+In this netcat process you can then send and receive messages by entering your message and pressing <kbd>Enter</kbd>.

 ## 👷 Usage

-Interacting with the system takes the form of messages with the following syntax.
+Messages sent to the system have the following syntax.

 ```
 <requestId>|<command>|<payload>